philipschm1tt/website/src/content/blog/2024-08-18_keyboard_1_fbtkl.md

 My ideal keyboard layout for work and programming is a "tenkeyless" TKL layout.
 I don't need the numbers block on the right and I prefer the aesthetics without it.

-I prefer the symmetry of the "Tsangan" bottom row with a 7-unit wide space bar and three keys on each side.
+I prefer the symmetry of the "Tsangan" bottom row with a 7-unit wide spacebar and three keys on each side.
 In addition, I favor layouts with an F13 key for added symmetry and consistent spacing.

 ![TKL layouts](./images/2024-08-18_tkl_layouts.jpg)